-- Do not apply any thermal grease to the heatsink or the CPU die -- the required amount has already been applied. - Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the Motherboard and the Heatsink Bracket underneath. - 3.
+- Do not apply any thermal grease to the heatsink or the CPU die -- the required amount has already been applied. - 2.
+Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the Motherboard and the Heatsink Bracket underneath. - 3.
 Screw in two diagonal screws (i.e., the #1 and the #2 screws) until just snug (-do not over-tighten the screws to avoid possible damage to the CPU.) - 4.
 Finish the installation by fully tightening all four screws.

-Note: For optimized airflow, please follow your chassis airflow direction to install the correct CPU heatsink direction.
-Graphic drawings included in this manual are for reference only.
+Note: For optimized airflow, please follow your chassis airflow direction to properly install the heatsink.
+Graphics and drawings included in this manual are for reference only.
 They might look different from the components installed in your system.